RSE-Sheffield/old_team_site_nikola/site/pages/training/schedule.md

 All of these events are free to members of the University of Sheffield.

+* **January 26-27 ** Two day "GPU" training course held at the University of Sheffield on January 26-27th 2017 (from 10:00-17:00 on both days).
+The aim of the course is to provide a basic understanding of principles of CUDA GPU programming and GPU programming.
+Prior knowledge of CUDA or Parallel programming is not required.
+The course will be delivered by Dr. Paul Richmond (Comp Sci) with assistance from Mozhgan Kabiri Chimeh from the Research Software Engineering Sheffield group.
+Register at [https://www.eventbrite.co.uk/e/gpu-training-course-tickets-28581891206](https://www.eventbrite.co.uk/e/gpu-training-course-tickets-28581891206)

 * **November 21-22 2016 ** Multicore programming with OpenMP in collaboration with [NAG](http://www.nag.co.uk/).
 Register at [https://www.eventbrite.co.uk/e/parallel-programming-in-c-c-and-fortran-using-openmp-tickets-27567846170](https://www.eventbrite.co.uk/e/parallel-programming-in-c-c-and-fortran-using-openmp-tickets-27567846170)

 # Previous training events